 What Else Did Jerry Springer Do?

-He most recently starred in Judge Jerry, a daytime court show in which he moderated a variety of outrageous cases.
+One of his final TV gigs was starring in Judge Jerry, a daytime court show in which Springer moderated a variety of outrageous cases.
 It ran for three seasons before getting canceled in 2022.